Subscribe To This Site

 Since potassium is abundant in a wide variety of foods, deficiency of this important mineral is generally due to factors other than low dietary intake.
 Major among these factors is the use of diuretics and laxatives.
 In addition, those suffering from alcoholism, anorexia nervosa or bulimia are also susceptible to potassium deficiencies.

-Caveat: A depletion of potassium can severely disrupt the electrolyte balance in your body, which can lead to heart problems and even death.
+Caveat for Potassium Sources and Functions: A depletion of potassium can severely disrupt the electrolyte balance in your body, which can lead to heart problems and even death.

 Too much salt

 The increased use of salty, processed foods in the diet has raised some concerns about the effect this has on potassium levels in the body.
-Since there is a constant balancing act between sodium and calcium levels, the overuse of sodium chloride (table salt) could have adverse effects on your body’s ability to maintain homeostasis and to fight disease.
-The problems most impacted by potassium levels in your body are stroke, high blood pressure and osteoporosis.
+Since there is a constant balancing act between sodium, calcium and potassium levels, the overuse of sodium chloride (table salt) could have adverse effects on your body’s ability to maintain homeostasis and to fight disease.

 Drug interaction